wq/django-data-wizard/README.md

 <img width="33%"
      alt="Imported Records"
      src="https://raw.githubusercontent.com/wq/django-data-wizard/master/images/10-records.png">

-By default, Django Data Wizard supports any format supported by [wq.io] (Excel, CSV, JSON, and XML).
-Additional formats can be integrating by creating a [custom wq.io class] and then registering it with the wizard.
-For example, the [Climata Viewer] uses Django Data Wizard to import data from [climata]'s wq.io-based web service client.

 The Data Wizard supports straightforward one-to-one mappings from spreadsheet columns to database fields, as well as more complex scenarios like [natural keys] and [Entity-Attribute-Value] (or "wide") table mappings.
 It was originally developed for use with the [ERAV data model][ERAV] provided by [vera].